-There are other exceptional circumstances which impacts on their ability to use public transport arrangements and are not able to travel independently or safely

-Travel assistance will only be considered to the nearest provider with post 16 provision which, in the opinion of WBC, offers an appropriate course.
+They have other exceptional circumstances which impacts on their ability to use public transport arrangements and are not able to travel independently or safely, accompanied as necessary and they live more than 3 miles from their nearest provider.
+Travel assistance will only be considered to the nearest education/training provider with post 16 provision which, in the opinion of WBC, offers an appropriate course.
 An appropriate course is one that enables the young person to meet their learning and/or employment objectives or is specifically designed to meet the student's special educational needs at a:

-- · School, - Further education institution, - Council maintained or assisted institution providing higher or further education, - Establishment funded directly by the Education Skills Funding Agency, or a - Learning provider delivering accredited programmes of learning, which lead to positive outcomes and are funded by the council (for example, colleges, charities, and private learning providers).
+- School, - Further education institution, - Council maintained or assisted institution providing higher or further education, - Establishment funded directly by the Education Skills Funding Agency, or a - Learning provider delivering accredited programmes of learning, which lead to positive outcomes and are funded by the council (for example, colleges, charities, and private learning providers).